Collingwood, Victoria: Community radio

 3CR is an independent community radio station that is located at the Victoria Parade end of Smith Street.
 The station has been based in the suburb since 1977 and its frequency is 855AM.

 PBS 106.7FM relocated from St Kilda to Collingwood and is located at 47 Easey Street.
 PBS is a community radio station that celebrated its 25th year of broadcasting in 2004.

 Arts

 The Collingwood Arts Precinct, known as Collingwood Yards, is located on the site of the former Collingwood Technical School and opened on 13 March 2021.
 Circus Oz is also located in the Yards on Perry Street and has a purpose-built Melba Spiegeltent.

 Economy

-Airline Jetstar, media distributor Madman Entertainment, vitamin brand Swisse and luxury cosmetics brand Aesop have their headquarters located in Collingwood.
+Media distributor Madman Entertainment, vitamin brand Swisse and luxury cosmetics brand Aesop have their headquarters located in Collingwood.
 Many architecture firms are based or have offices in Collingwood and neighbouring Fitzroy, including the headquarters of DKO Architecture.